marabesi/marabesi.com/_posts/2020-11-29-2020-mocks-dummies-spies-fakes-testing-your-code.md

 ## Spies

-To assert that a method was called by the system under test, as the post by {% cite the_little_mocker --file2020-11-29-2020-mocks-dummies-spies-fakes-testing-your-code %}:
+To assert that a method was called by the system under test, as the post by {% cite the_little_mocker --file 2020-11-29-2020-mocks-dummies-spies-fakes-testing-your-code %}:
 "You can use Spies to see inside the workings of the algorithms you are testing".

 ## true mocks